AdobeDocs/genstudio.en/help/user-guide/campaigns/overview.md

 Campaign content consists of approved assets and experiences.

-Once a GenStudio asset has been approved, it can be included in multiple Campaigns.
-You can add content to a Campaign by adding a Campaign label to an approved asset while taking one of these actions:
+Once a GenStudio asset or experience has been approved, it can be included in multiple Campaigns.
+You can add content to a Campaign by adding a Campaign label to an approved asset while

 * Saving an approved asset to Content
 * Uploading or importing a file